Primary Class 3 & 4 Teacher

-- the gesture of the child of this age as they encounter the world, and
+- the gesture of the child of this age as they encounter the world in a new way

 We will also offer:

-- resources to support your work as educators of your class or child
+- A full bundle of resources to support your work as educators of your class or child

-- opportunity to visit Steiner school 1 & 2 classroom
+- opportunity to visit Steiner school class 3 and 4 classroom.

-You will come away with the understanding and confidence in skills to build upon for work with children of this age group.
+Over the weekend you will be nurtured in a collegial environment in which you can share your experiences and discuss topics related to the challenges of todays teaching and will leave with the understanding and confidence in skills to build upon for work with children of this age group.

 Each morning, at the start of Main Lesson, the children come together through music, movement, rhythm, speech, and cognitive exercises.
 This prepares the children for the day by recalibrating the social unit of the class community.
 It is a healthy, organic and rhythmical way to start the day and is vital for learning.
 Through it the children are awakened, their attention focused.
 Previous work is consolidated as classwork is revisited and reintegrated.
 It therefore becomes a pedagogical tool.